List of Hajime no Ippo characters: Ichirō Miyata

 Ichiro Miyata's father and coach, and the one who passed on to him the love of boxing.
 He is a former a Japan and OPBF champion and considered a world contender when he was in his prime.
-When Ichiro was a very young boy, Miyata lost his seventh OPBF title defense to Randy "Raccoon" Boy, father of Randy Boy Jr., in a fight where both fighters suffered severe career ending injuries (Boy would go on to challenge the world title, but wasn't the same and died soon after).
+When Ichiro was a very young boy, Miyata lost his seventh OPBF title defense to Randy "Raccoon" Boy, father of Randy Boy Jr., in a fight where both fighters suffered severe career ending injuries (Boy would go on to challenge the world title, but was not the same and died soon after).
 Miyata himself shattered his jaw in the last round despite leading in the score cards, so he chose to retire despite having the chance to make a comeback.
 As a witness of his father's fall from grace, Ichiro decided to take on his style and become the best with it.
 Also during his reign as the champion of Japan, he defeated Sendo's trainer, Yanaoka.